prestodb/rfcs/RFC-0004-functions-stats.md

 `substr` is at the heart of all `LIKE %X` statements, which is widely used.
 Without a more powerful framework support it is difficult to support a stats estimation.

+#### virtual function
+C++ [VectorFunction](https://github.com/facebookincubator/velox/blob/0adc62e3aaf647596ab476f6300a4165e60f6b91/velox/expression/VectorFunction.h) class definition to include virtual function which can be overridden by each function to provide how the source stats are transformed.

 ## Metrics

 How can we measure the impact of this feature?